 What is the Menaje de Casa and how do I use it to move my household goods to Mexico?

-The Menaje de Casa is the method whereby the Mexican government allows foreigners and Mexican nationals to bring certain classes and amounts of their used household goods into Mexico one time, tax free.
+The Menaje de Casa is the process whereby the Mexican government allows foreigners and Mexican nationals to bring certain classes and amounts of their used household goods into Mexico one time, tax free.

 Any legitimate commercial mover will import your used household goods through the Menaje de Casa.

-(If you bring in your household goods into Mexico by yourself, without a commercial mover, you may or may not need a Menaje de Casa, but that’s a different story, so this post deals only with moving your household goods to Mexico through a legitimate commercial mover.)
+(If you bring in your household goods into Mexico by yourself, without a commercial mover, you may or may not need to follow the Menaje de Casa in the same way, but that’s a different story, so this post deals only with moving your household goods to Mexico through a legitimate commercial mover.)

 There are very specific rules and there is a very specific process you need to follow in order to be in compliance with the Menaje de Casa, and non-compliance is no joke—there can be fines, confiscations, etc., and ignorance is no defense.

 That said, it is not difficult to comply if you know the rules, which may very well be different depending on your visa status; the method by which your household goods enter Mexico; where your household goods cross into Mexico; and other considerations.
 Getting different answers depending on all these facets is why it can be so frustrating at times to know what to do.
 (For more on this aspect of moving to Mexico, please see: Why do I find such contradictory answers about how to move my household goods to Mexico.)